FAQ

 Do you give homework?

-- repertoire polish and stylistic accuracy
+- repertoire polish + stylistic accuracy

 - stress-testing under “one-take” conditions